danielriosgarza/NutritionOrNature/README.md

 2) Create family-level pan-reactomes:

-We begin with a database of draft reconstractions of strain-level genome-scale metabolic models (GSMMs) listed in [TableS2](https://github.com/danielriosgarza/NutritionOrNature/blob/main/Table_S2.xlsx).
+We begin with a database of draft reconstructions of strain-level genome-scale metabolic models (GSMMs) listed in [TableS2](https://github.com/danielriosgarza/NutritionOrNature/blob/main/Table_S2.xlsx).
 The models were reconstructed using [ModelSEED](https://modelseed.org/) and are available on request.

 To create family-level pan-reactomes we used the script [create_panReactome_model.py](https://github.com/danielriosgarza/NutritionOrNature/blob/main/Scripts/create_panReactome_model.py).